gilch/hissp/docs/tutorial.rst

    >>> (13)
    13

-A reader macro can have more than one extra.
+A parse-time macro can have more than one extra.

-Note that since extras are often optional arguments, they're passed in *after* the reader macro's primary argument, even though they're written first.
+Note that since extras are often optional arguments, they're passed in *after* the parse-time macro's primary argument, even though they're written first.

 .. code-block:: REPL